-College Course Credit: 6 credits for successful completion of this course through Tompkins Cortland Community College Pre-requisite: minimum of 85 on the Common Core ELA Regents and as a final English 11 grade
+College Course Credit: 6 college credits upon successful completion and registered through Tompkins Cortland Community College

+Prerequisite: minimum of 85 on the Common Core ELA Regents and as a final English 11 grade

 Part I: Academic Writing II (English 101-3 College credits) Students practice basic strategies of academic discourse: planning, drafting, revising, and editing expository essays in response to readings on significant issues.
 Students will learn to summarize, paraphrase, quote, and document sources as they analyze, evaluate, and synthesize ideas.
 The course will enable students to choose appropriate rhetorical and stylistic approaches to respond effectively to writing assignments with clarity, coherence, and sound reasoning.